20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 It's pretty much impossible to mess up the yaws, but the pitches can be weird, especially if trying to match an existing model.
 See "How To Align A Part" about this.

 The total amount of frames for a Norn is 544.
-192 for the head, 96 of these are dummies as part of the "Mouth" part, and then 16 for other parts except that the body has 64.
+192 for the head, 96 of these are dummies as part of part '0', and then 16 for other parts except that the body has 64.

 The exact details of which frames are which matter to QuickNorn and SpriteBuilder.
 This addon will calculate it all for you and send everything worth mentioning to custom properties, and you don't interact with frames via animation keyframes or anything, so it's really not a problem you need to worry about.